Buda Castle: Interbellum years and World War II

 The Hauszmann palace existed for around three decades: on 30 December 1916, the building played a part in the coronation ceremony of the last Hungarian king, Charles IV of Hungary.
 After the 1918 revolution and the removal of the Habsburg dynasty, the Royal Palace became the seat of the new regent of the Kingdom of Hungary, Miklós Horthy.
 Horthy lived in the Krisztinaváros wing with his family between the years of 1920 and 1944.
 In this era the palace was the centre of Hungarian political and social life.
 Famous guests entertained by Horthy in the palace included King Victor Emmanuel III of Italy in 1937 and Cardinal Eugenio Pacelli (later Pope Pius XII) in 1938.On 16 October 1944 a Nazi German commando unit, led by Otto Skorzeny, occupied the Royal Palace and forced the regent to abdicate.
 Buda Castle was the last major stronghold of Budapest held by Axis forces during the siege of Budapest between 29 December 1944 and 13 February 1945.
 The German and Hungarian forces defending the castle attempted to break the Soviet blockade on 11 February 1945, but failed.
 Allegedly the Soviet Red Army knew about their plans and had aimed heavy weapons at the possible escape routes hours earlier.
 This is considered one of the biggest disasters of Hungarian military history.

-Heavy fights and artillery fire rendered the palace into ruins.
+Heavy fights and artillery fire reduced the palace to ruins.
 The furniture vanished, roofs and vaults collapsed and the southern and western wings were burned out.
 The destruction was comparable to that of the great siege of 1686.